 A closer look at depression in teens

-“Depression is a medical illness,” says Kelly Rogalski, M.D., a child and adolescent psychiatrist for Henry Ford Health System.
+“Depression is a medical illness,” says Kelly Rogalski, M.D., a child and adolescent psychiatrist for Henry Ford Health.
 “Teen depression can be triggered by many factors.
 Common stressors in teens include the demands of school, peer relationships, family life, physical or sexual abuse and, many times, feeling overwhelmed from balancing too busy of a schedule.”